MS&AD Insurance Group Basic Policies on Corporate Governance

 The Board of Directors periodically analyzes and evaluates its own overall effectiveness, and publishes an overview of the results.

-(3) Composition and Roles of the Audit & Supervisory Board
+(2) Composition and Roles of the Audit and Supervisory Committee

-• The Audit & Supervisory Board is defined in the Articles of Incorporation and has having up to 6 members, a majority of which shall be Outside Audit & Supervisory Board Members in accordance with the law.
-Candidates for Audit & Supervisory Board Member are nominated by the Board of Directors with the approval of the Audit & Supervisory Board, based on the “Criteria for the Selection of Director Candidates and Audit & Supervisory Board Member Candidates” (see 10.
+• The number of Directors who are Audit and Supervisory Committee Members is defined in the Articles of Incorporation and has having up to 5 members, a majority of which shall be Outside Directors in accordance with the law.
+Candidates for Directors who are Audit and Supervisory Committee Members are nominated by the Board of Directors with the approval of the Audit and Supervisory Committee, based on the “Criteria for the Selection of Director Candidates” (see 10.
 Nomination Process below).

-• The Audit & Supervisory Board makes decisions regarding proposals to be submitted to the General Shareholders Meeting on the appointment or dismissal of Accounting Auditors, and the non-reappointment of Accounting Auditors.
+• The Audit and Supervisory Committee makes decisions regarding proposals to be submitted to the General Shareholders Meeting on the appointment or dismissal of Accounting Auditors, and the non-reappointment of Accounting Auditors.
 It also has the right to consent to decisions regarding remuneration of the Accounting Auditors.

 7. Accounting Auditors

-The Board of Directors and the Audit & Supervisory Board endeavor to take appropriate action to ensure adequate auditing by the Accounting Auditors.
+The Board of Directors and the Audit and Supervisory Committee endeavor to take appropriate action to ensure adequate auditing by the Accounting Auditors.

-8. Support Systems for Directors and Audit & Supervisory Board Members/Training Policy
+8. Support Systems for Directors / Training Policy

-(2) The Company has established a system for ongoing provision of information and training at the time of appointment and during the term of Directors and Audit & Supervisory Board Members.
+(2) The Company has established a system for ongoing provision of information and training at the time of appointment and during the term of Directors.

-(3) The Company provides appropriate opportunities for Outside Officers to share information and exchange opinions with management and senior employees.
+(3) The Company provides appropriate opportunities for Outside Directors to share information and exchange opinions with management and senior employees.

-(4) The Company bears the expenses required to enable Outside Officers to fulfill their roles.
+(4) The Company bears the expenses required to enable Outside Directors to fulfill their roles.

 9. Group Management Committee